 - Never reveal any personal details of your own or others.
 Keep your address, school/home, phone number, email address, facebook and other social networking info and screen names private.
 Never compromise someone else’s privacy.
-Don’t post identifying images or your full name.
+Don’t post identifying images or your full name or the names of other people you know.
 You are responsible for keeping yourself anonymous on all areas of ReachOut.com.

 - Never push or promote your faith to other people.
 It's okay to share your experience with your faith and we recognise that this is very important to a lot of people, it's not okay to push or promote your faith to other people when they are here to learn about mental health.

 - Never break the law in any way and don’t encourage others to break the law.
 This includes discussing illegal actions, taking someone’s intellectual property, or breaking copyright laws by posting what isn’tt yours (including pictures & videos).
 It also includes links to hacking info or illegal downloads - no pirating please!
 Don’t post content that would harm the reputation of a business, organisation or person - this may be defamatory.

 - Never post with commercial interests in mind.
 Commercial endorsements, promotions or spam of any kind are not acceptable.
 This includes chain letters, class action for petitions and charitable appeals for fundraising.
 If you are participating in a fundraising activity that you would like to promote, just get it approved by firstname.lastname@example.org